 Another option to find what you can sell on Amazon is automated mass research.
 Softwares such as Jungle Scout can help you with this type of research.
 This web app allows you to search for products with specific criteria, helping you to quickly create a shortlist of products.
 The web-app provides product database including reviews, estimated sales (demand), price and more.
 It also provides the niche hunter which calculates any niche’s opportunity score easing your decision making process.
 Lastly, the product tracker is here to analyse your competitors’ activity and numbers over time.
 This should help you to launch your business on Amazon.
-For more details on this you can watch our webinar on Finding & Sourcing Products

 After having completed these steps, you will be able to go into details regarding different aspects of e-commerce such as sourcing, shipping and internationalisation.

 Sourcing is the act of searching, identifying and evaluating different suppliers.
 Multiple solutions are available to you when you launch your business on Amazon:

 Manufacture products by yourself.
 This solution would show your expertise regarding the products you sell on Amazon but you need to have time on your hands.

 If you know a local manufacturer specialised in your line of products, you can create a partnership.
 Proximity allows you to create a special relationship and to negotiate prices and facilitate payments directly with the manufacturer.

 Asian manufacturers are known for their low prices allowing you to generate high-margin on your products.
 However, you need to be careful with your products’ quality, thus choosing a manufacturer which has been active in your niche for a long time (more than 5 years) is recommended.

 Once you have your manufacturing costs you can use Amazon’s FBA calculator to estimate Amazon fees.